tdsmale/tdsmale.github.io/Jungian.md

 #### SEE / ESFP / ESFp / Prodigal (Shadow: Traiteur).
 Shameless Machiavellian.
 Possessing the means.

-Directly reaps the benefits of things, proudly peacocking their wealth to others.
+Directly reaps the benefits of things, so as to further benefit from peacocking that wealth over others.
 - Natural: Expenditure.
 Naturally adopts aggressive self-interest.
 - Constructive: Retention.
 Finds it constructive to emphasise retentive relations.
 - Obligation: Silliness.
 Feels obligated to try and adopt silly social personas.